How Multi-Modal LLMs Reshape Visual Deep Learning Testing? A Comprehensive Study Through the Lens of Image Mutation: Results and Findings.

-\parh{MLLM-enabled Mutations (\ding{178}-\ding{181}):}~Due to the lack of ground truth and reference images for mutations \ding{178}-\ding{181}, we evaluate their alignment via CLIP~\cite{radford2021learning} following recent MLLM papers~\cite{sheynin2023emu,zhang2024real,hertz2022prompt}.
+As mentioned in \S~\ref{subsec:implicit}, for mutations lacking explicit formulas (i.e., style-level, perceptual-level, and MLLM-enabled mutations), existing works propose to measure them via image embeddings.
+Following recent MLLM papers~\cite{sheynin2023emu,zhang2024real,hertz2022prompt,missaoui2023semantic}, we obtain image embeddings via the SoTA embedding model CLIP~\cite{radford2021learning}.
 The CLIP can obtain unified embeddings for image semantics and text descriptions, enabling their similarity measurement.
 We first prepare the textual description of the anticipated mutation result for each mutation, as shown in \T~\ref{tab:caption}.
 For example, when mutating a dog image with \glasses, the mutated image should have ``a dog with glasses''.
 We then use the CLIP to extract the embedding vectors for the mutated image and its corresponding textual description in \T~\ref{tab:caption}; their cosine similarity is adopted to quantify the alignment of the mutation.

 The faithfulness evaluation requires separating the local and fine-grained semantics such as eyes and legs from the image, which is challenging especially when the locations and postures of the dog are diverse.
 Therefore, we design a coarse-grained metric that only considers an image's background and subject.
 Specifically, following~\cite{hua2023dreamtuner}, we employ the SoTA subject extractor InSPyReNet~\cite{kim2022revisiting} to separate the subjects and background for the seed and mutated images.
-For \background, we use the similarity of the two subjects in the seed and mutated image as the faithfulness result, whereas for \ding{179}-\ding{181}, we instead use the similarity of two backgrounds.
-Since semantic-additive mutations may alter the subject's outline (e.g., adding clothes may change the dog's shape), we compute the similarity as the cosine similarity between CLIP image embeddings of the extracted subjects/backgrounds.
+For \background, we use the similarity of the two subjects in the seed and mutated image as the faithfulness result, whereas for \ding{179}-\ding{181}, we use the similarity of two backgrounds for faithfulness.
+Since semantic-replacement mutations may alter the subject's outline (e.g., adding clothes may change the dog's shape), we compute the similarity as the cosine similarity between CLIP image embeddings of the extracted subjects/backgrounds.